BryanL2303/BB-21st-Portal/README.md

 6. Added way to view AwardTracker in AwardsManagementPage
 7. Create css file for AwardTracker
 8. Updated seedRecords to include remaining elective awards

+16 September 2024
+1. Added Adventure and Drill Advanced into electives table for AwardsTracker with 2 elective points each instead of 1